SixSq/old.sixsq.github.com/_posts/blog/2014-04-29-blog-connector-ec2.md

 comments: true
 ---

-Here are instructions on how to configure the SlipStream Amazon EC2 connector.
+The following instructions will guide you through the procedure of installing and configuring a SlipStream Amazon EC2 connector, such that you can add EC2 to the list of clouds your SlipStream can talk to.

-This connector is distributed by SixSq under a commercial license and is available for purchase.
-Please refer to the [pricing page](/products/slipstream-pricing.html) for details or please feel free to contact the [SlipStream Support team](mailto:support@sixsq.com) with any questions on how the SlipStream Amazon EC2 connector can be beneficial to you.
+The connector is distributed by SixSq under a commercial license and is available via various pricing plans.
+You can check it out with a **free** trail via our [SaaS service](http://sixsq.com/products/slipstream-tryme.html).
+Please refer to the [pricing page](/products/slipstream-pricing.html) for details or feel free to contact the [SlipStream Support team](mailto:support@sixsq.com) with any questions about how the SlipStream Amazon EC2 connector can be beneficial to you and your business.

 Prerequisite